inpe-cdsr/catalog/quick-start.md

 ```
 $ cd env_files/ && \
-  for i in *.env.EXAMPLE; do cp "$i" "${i/.EXAMPLE}"; done
+  for file in *.env.EXAMPLE; do cp "$file" "${file/.EXAMPLE}"; done
 ```

 Update the files above with proper settings.
 The files are environment variables files that contain settings related to the services inside `docker-compose.*.yml` files.

-#### Environment variables settings
+#### Environment variables basic settings

 Open `nginx.env` file and set a host name and port that Nginx will use to serve all the applications publicly.
-These settings need to be edited on another files as well, such as `frontend.env` and `inpe_stac.env`, by updating the URLs according to domain and port you chose, in other words, you must replace `localhost:8089` by your configuration or let these ones if you are running locally.
+These settings need to be edited on another files as well, such as `frontend.env` and `inpe_stac.env`, by updating the URLs according to domain and port you chose, in other words, you must replace `localhost:8089` by your configuration or leave these ones if you are running locally.

-`docker-compose.*.yml` files expect your TIFF files are mounted in `/data/TIFF` folder, hence you must mount them in this folder.
+`docker-compose.*.yml` files expect your TIFF files are mounted in `/data/TIFF` folder, ergo you must mount them in this folder.
 Satellites folders are expected to be inside that folder.
 For example: you have TIFF files related to CBERS-4 and Landsat 5 satellites, then their folders must be mounted in `/data/TIFF/CBERS4` and `/data/TIFF/LANDSAT5` folders respectively.
 All subfolders inside `/data/TIFF` folder are considered satellites folders.

+Environment variables advanced settings can be found in [this section](./README.md#docker-compose-services).

 ## Run the docker compose files